Virginia Survey Guide

 Virginia Licensing Requirements

-You can verify a surveyor's license using DPOR's online license search.
+Every surveyor in our Virginia directory is sourced from state licensing records.
 A valid PLS license is non-negotiable.
 Do not hire someone who is not licensed to perform a boundary survey in Virginia.
 The legal document they produce will not be valid, and you may have no recourse if the work is inaccurate.

 Find a Licensed Surveyor for Your Virginia Property